How We Work

 Sourcing

 Our library of handwoven fabrics are personally sourced by our founding team from artisans around the world.
-This selection is curated for home goods brands looking to shift their materials sourcing towards ethically and sustainably produced textiles
+This selection is curated for the luxury interior design market and select home goods brands looking to shift their materials sourcing towards ethically and sustainably produced textiles

 Guiding Principles